Magnet Forensics and NCMEC: Providing intelligence sharing to safeguard victims

 The exclusive integration of the National Center for Missing & Exploited Children’s Griffeye Intelligence Database (NCMEC GID) into the Magnet Griffeye product suite is transformative.

-- Verify illegal files against NCMEC’s database
+- Verify potential illegal files against NCMEC’s database

 - Reduce exposure to harmful material to protect investigator well-being